Arizona voters reject effort to enact stricter voter ID law - KESQ

 The measure was falling about 20,000 votes short of passing, well above the margin for a recount under a new law that boosts the difference between ballot measures or candidates from 1/10 of a percent to 1%.

-Republicans said they were needed to boost election security.
+Republicans said the changes were needed to boost election security.
 The GOP-dominated Legislature put the measure on the ballot.

 If it had passed, Proposition 309 would have required voters to write their birthdates and add state-issued voter identification numbers, driver license or identification card numbers or a partial social security number to affidavits rather than just signing and dating them.
 The back-of-envelope signature used by many counties also would be changed to require that they be placed into a second envelope.